phonglam3103/Cheminformatics/Antimicrobial resistance prediction projects/Readme.md

 4. Random Forest (RF)
 5. eXtreme Gradient Boosting (XGBoost),

-Sampling methods to rebalance the data: Random oversampling and Random Undersampling was employed from https://imbalanced-learn.org/
+Sampling methods to rebalance the data was employed from https://imbalanced-learn.org/:
+1. Random oversampling
+2. Random undersampling
+3. SMOTE
+4. SMOTE undesampling
+5. Untreated

 ## Variables
 10 variables from the medical records were selected.
-These included age, gender, province of residence, diagnosis (type of infection), comorbidities, prior hospitalization, number of hospital admissions, sample type, pathogens, and antibiogram (including susceptibility results).
+These included age, gender, province of residence, diagnosis (type of infection), comorbidities, prior hospitalization, number of hospital admissions, sample type, pathogens.

 ## Outcome
-Resistant (R) or Sensitive (S)
+Resistant (R) or Sensitive (S) to a specific antibiotics (in this study we limit to only 'CEFTAZIDIME','MEROPENEM','VANCOMYCIN')

 ## Evaluation of the best models
 Different evaluating parameters were used such as: